greenelab/lab-website-template/README.md

 _Note:_ When manually linking to other pages on your site, use the Jekyll [`relative_url`](https://jekyllrb.com/docs/liquid/filters/) filter to make sure links always work no matter where you're hosting your site from.
 For example, instead of `[Join the team](/join)`, do `[Join the team]({{ "/join" | relative_url }})`.
-Pre-built components that have links already do this for you though, so you can just do eg `link="/join"`.
+You don't have to do this for pre-built component links, though; they do it for you (eg you can just do `link="/join"`).

 ### Template files and folders